-Employers not currently registered to make online payments for 2(f) & 12(o) debts or RUIA contributions on Pay.gov should send your request to the RRB's Bureau of Fiscal Operations - Financial Systems Section at Dist.BFO-FINSYS@rrb.gov to acquire a user name and password for the system.
-Bills will be active on Pay.gov for 120 days from the issue date.
-Bills unpaid after 120 days from the issue date are deactivated.
-Once bills have been deactivated, employers should contact the RRB's Debt Recovery Section at (312) 751-4848 to obtain the current balance of their bill as charges may have assessed on your original debt.
-All payments must be a single payment for a single individual.
+Employers not currently registered to make online payments for 2(f) & 12(o) debts or RUIA contributions on Pay.gov should contact the RRB's Bureau of Fiscal Operations at (312) 751-4668 to acquire a user name and password for the system.
+Bills will be active on Pay.gov for 45 days from the issue date.
+Bills unpaid after 45 days from the issue date are deactivated.
+Once bills have been deactivated, employers should contact the RRB's Debt Recovery Section at (312) 751-4848 to obtain the current balance of their bill as charges may have been assessed on your original debt.
+A deactivated bill may be reissued through Pay.gov after deactivation, however, bills reissued after deactivation are due within 7 days.
+All payments must be made as a single payment for a single individual.
 Payments may not be made for multiple individuals on one payment.